TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptOverview/TheTermTemplate/Index.rst

 there is the *HTML template file*, which serves as the skeletal structure in which the content, provided by the CMS, will be rendered.
-On the other hand, there is the *TypoScript template*, which is created in the Template/TypoScript module in the TYPO3 CMS Backend and can exist on any page.
+On the other hand, there is the *TypoScript template*, which is created in the :guilabel:`Site Management > TypoScript` module in the TYPO3 CMS Backend and can exist on any page.

 ..  versionchanged:: 12.3